The first time it happened, I thought I was being flaky.

 Not sure if you can reignite the love or if you’ve lost all passion for your business?
 These questions will help you find out:

 Monotony is the death of passion.

 When you do the same thing day in and day out, the excitement fizzles out.
 You start doing things on autopilot.
 You’re bored out of your mind.

 That’s your cue to switch things up.
-Can you implement a new marketing strategy, create a new product, or ask your boss if you can work on a new project?
+Can you implement a new marketing strategy, create a new product, or expand into a new niche?

-When I realised that, I started brainstorming new types of posts.
-Now I also write about skincare dupes and short brand guides to help people identify their best products (and duds).
+When I realised that, I started brainstorming new types of posts and began writing about skincare dupes and short brand guides to help people identify their best products (and duds).
 That worked (for a couple of years).

-But what if taking on a new challenge or project at work doesn’t cut it?
-Sometimes, a new challenge means a new career.
+But what if taking on a new challenge in your business doesn’t cut it?
+Sometimes, a new challenge means a new business.

-It’s possible you’re in the wrong career and no matter what you do, you’ll never reignite the love for your job.
+It’s possible you’re in the wrong business and no matter what you do, you’ll never reignite the love for your current one.